QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 The models are flexible enough to express alternative senses of a representative household

--  A single ‘stand-in’ household of the type used to good effect by Edward C. Prescott
+-  A single ‘stand-in’ household of the type used to good effect by Edward C. Prescott.

--  Heterogeneous households satisfying conditions for Gorman aggregation into a representative household
+-  Heterogeneous households satisfying conditions for Gorman aggregation into a representative household.

--  Heterogeneous household technologies that  violate conditions for Gorman aggregation but are still susceptible to aggregation into a single representative household via ‘non-Gorman' or 'mongrel' aggregation’
+-  Heterogeneous household technologies that  violate conditions for Gorman aggregation but are still susceptible to aggregation into a single representative household via ‘non-Gorman' or 'mongrel' aggregation’.

 These three alternative types of aggregation have different consequences in terms of how  prices and allocations can be computed.